g0dsCookie/docker-dovecot/README.md

 ### Use bind mounts

-`$ docker run -d --name my-dovecot -v /path/to/config:/etc/dovecot:ro g0dscookie/dovecot:2.3`
+`$ docker run -d --name my-dovecot -v /path/to/config:/conf:ro -v /my/certificates:/certificates:ro -v /path/to/data:/data g0dscookie/dovecot`

 Note that **/path/to/config** is a directory.